 non-validating, non-name-space aware parser would suffice, it is best to

-use getServiceReference(String)
+use getServiceReference(String).

 DocumentBuilder getParser(BundleContext context)